Appdynamics/AppD-Cloud-Platform/README.md

 The AppDynamics Cloud Platform is a DevOps project to help automate the deployment of an HA configuration of the AppDynamics Platform in the cloud using the on-premise installers.
-It consists of a code repository with Infrastructure as Code (IaC) artifacts, software provisioning modules, and a runbook with step-by-step instructions for deploying the platform on AWS and GCP.
+It consists of a code repository with Infrastructure as Code (IaC) artifacts, software provisioning modules, and a runbook with step-by-step instructions for deploying the platform on Amazon AWS and the Google Cloud Platform (GCP).

 It is based on the concepts of Immutable Infrastructure and Idempotent provisioning.